• Skip to primary navigation

 A large number of places are made up through automatic qualifiers, such as top 50 ranked players in the world, top 30 from previous seasons Race to Dubai and top 30 from the Tour Championship.
 The interesting part comes from the Open Qualifying Series, where players from all over the world can take part in a number of events leading up to the Open to gain their spot.
 Depending on the profile of each tournament, 1 to 4 spots will be up for grabs at each event.

 As a step into these events, there is also a series of regional qualifiers, before entering final qualifying.
-For professionals, the final two events that can secure your spot in the Open is winning that of the Scottish Open or the John Deere Classic based in America.
+For professionals, the final two events that can secure your spot in the Open is winning the Scottish Open or the John Deere Classic based in America.

-2022 Open Qualifying Series
+Open Qualifying Series in 2024

 Month Tournament Location

-July 2022 Scottish Open The Renaissance Club, North Berwick, Scotland
+July 2024 Scottish Open The Renaissance Club, North Berwick, Scotland

 Silver Medal